chris-t-li/project-fli-kix/README.md

 Technologies: HTML, CSS, JavaScript, React,

-Collaborators - Alexandra Iglesias, Nicholas Fears, Chris Li
+Collaborators - Alexandra Iglesia, Nicholas Fears, Chris Li

 Inspired by Nike - Design your own shoes.
 This web application allows the user to customize the color pallet of Nike AirForce Max, save those changes to a gallery of Non-Fungible Kix and the ability to purchase using Ethereum.